 Why choose a water damage restoration specialist instead of a general contractor?

-When claiming for a water damage home repair, it’s normal for your insurer to ask you to get a couple of estimates.
-However, getting a water damage estimate from just any contractor is not a good idea.
-This is because most of them aren’t trained to dry and restore water damaged properties.
-So they may be an expert in their trade, but they don’t have the knowledge or equipment to deal with water damage buildings.
+When claiming for property damage, it’s normal for your insurer to ask you to get a couple of estimates for the repairs.
+However, getting a quote for restoring water damage from a general contractor isn’t wise.
+This is because the majority of contractors aren’t trained to dry and restore water damaged properties.
+So, although they may be an expert in their trade (plastering, decorating etc), they don’t have the knowledge or equipment to deal with all aspects a water damage claim.

 Water damage repairs are the most common type of claim we manage.

 An escape of water is one of the most common reasons home owners claim on their buildings insurance.
 We’ve been helping policyholders make successful claims since 2011 and have many satisfied clients.
 The reinstatement work varies from minor plastering and decorating, to refurbishing entire properties requiring substantial water damage restoration.
 So, if you need some advice, please just give IC Assist a call.

 Feel free to take a look through any of our 35 albums on Facebook showing water damage repair claims we’ve managed.
 You can also see our customer reviews and feedback forms.

 Get a comprehensive property drying and restoration service with IC Assist.